jordienr/zenblog/todo/postmvp.md

 - [] Use a generic on createClient to pass the custom metadata
 - [] Add files to custom metadata

+- [] Allow "undo" for destructive actions - [] Delete post - [] Delete blog
+- Allow users to see their trash and restore items from the trash.

 ## Teams

 - [] When a user logs in, a team is created for them.